Asset Intelligence and Management

 Let’s explore some examples of GPS tracking for heavy equipment within the construction industry.

-• Using GPS equipment trackers, you can track heavy equipment such as bulldozers, cranes, and excavators to ensure they are where they are supposed to be.
+• Using GPS equipment trackers, you can track heavy equipment like bulldozers, cranes, and excavators to ensure they are where they are supposed to be.

 • GPS trackers provide Immediate alerts on unauthorized movement or use, thus reducing the theft risk.